Use Your Voucher to Make Home Mortgage Payments

 The GRHC is offering free Housing Choice Voucher Homeownership Program orientation meetings.
-The June meeting will be virtual and a link to the online meeting will be provided to those who register to attend.
-The format for the September and December meetings is not yet finalized.
+The September meeting will be virtual and a link to the online meeting will be provided to those who register to attend.
+The format for the December meeting is not yet finalized.

 - 9/21/21, 2:00 p.m.*

 *Registration for the September 21 Orientation Meeting is now closed.

 Register for the December 14 Section 8 Homeownership Program orientation meeting

 Participants in the GRHC’s Housing Choice Voucher Homeownership Program must: